NetFACS/NetFACS/README.md

 Entropy
 -------

-There is surpising little work on the information contained in facial expressions, even though this would be a great way to measure complexity.
+There is surprisingly little work on the information contained in facial expressions, even though this would be a great way to measure complexity.
 One way to quantify the amount of information in a system is by looking at how informative each observed case is.
 The idea is that, if in a condition, all events are exactly the same, this condition is very easily predicted and adding cases will add little information.
 In contrast, if under the condition, all observed events are different, then each new case that is observed adds information about the condition.
 This is the underlying idea of entropy measures: Entropy is maximal in entirely random systems.
 Entropy is minimal in perfectly ordered systems.
-There is potentially an insane amount of information in FACS
-data: for example, 30 elements can be combined in around 8 billion different ways.
+There is potentially an insane amount of information in FACS data: for example, 30 elements can be combined in around 8 billion different ways.
 We know this is not the case, so there is clearly order and rules in the system.